AlexisAndradeDev/gpt-developer/README.md

 * `gpt-developer.openAIKey`: Your OpenAI API key.
 Leave this field blank if you already have a key in the OPENAI_SECRET_KEY environment variable and you want to use it instead.
 Your data is completely secure!
 This key will be stored in your computer, so only you have access to it.
 If for some reason you don't want to store your key in this settings attribute, just set the OPENAI_SECRET_KEY environment variable and leave this field blank.
 * `gpt-developer.model`: The model from OpenAI that you want to use (e.g. `gpt-4-0314`).
+* `gpt-developer.maxTokens`: Maximum number of tokens that GPT will generate.
+The higher this value, the more tokens will be used.
+There's the possibility that, considering also the number of input tokens (length of the selected code), the token limit of the model is surpassed and it will not be possible to receive a response from the model.

 ## Release Notes

+### 1.3.0

+Added max tokens configuration.

 ### 1.2.0